-Students may drop courses from their schedules for a limited time each semester.
-The online registration calendar for each semester indicates the deadlines for students to drop courses each term.
+Both graduate and undergraduate students may drop courses from their schedules for a limited time each semester.
+The online registration calendar for each semester indicates the deadlines for students to drop courses.

-Courses officially dropped before the Census Date do not appear on a student’s transcript.
-See the online registration calendar each semester for Census Dates.
+Courses officially dropped on or before the Census Date do not appear on a student’s transcript.
+See the online registration calendar each semester for the Census Dates.

 It is the student’s responsibility to drop a course by the appropriate deadline.
 If a student fails to drop a course, even if the student does not attend the course, he or she will receive a grade of “F” in the class.